loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 To see what the complete application looks like, see [loopback-next-hello-world](https://github.com/strongloop/loopback-next-hello-world/).

-The following guides introduce the fundamental concepts of LoopBack.next required to build scalable, maintainable, and consistent APIs.
+The following guides introduce the fundamental concepts of LoopBack 4 required to build scalable, maintainable, and consistent APIs.

 If you want to try it out locally follow the instructions in [Installation](Installation.html).